The Who

 The Who are an English rock band formed in London in 1964.
-Their core lineup consisted of lead vocalist Roger Daltrey, guitarist Pete Townshend, bassist John Entwistle and drummer Keith Moon.
-They are considered one of the most influential rock bands of the 20th century, and have sold over 100 million records worldwide.
-Their contributions to rock music include the development of the Marshall Stack, large PA systems, the use of the synthesizer, Entwistle and Moon's influential playing styles, Townshend's feedback and power chord guitar technique, and the development of the rock opera.
-They are cited as an influence by many hard rock, punk, power pop and mod bands, and their songs are still regularly played.
-The Who were inducted into the Rock and Roll Hall of Fame in 1990.
+Their classic lineup (1964–1978) consisted of lead vocalist Roger Daltrey, guitarist Pete Townshend, bassist John Entwistle and drummer Keith Moon.
+Considered one of the most influential rock bands of the 20th century, their contributions to rock music include the development of the Marshall stack, large public address systems, the use of synthesizers, Entwistle's and Moon's influential playing styles, Townshend's feedback and power chord guitar technique, and the development of the rock opera.
+They are cited as an influence by many hard rock, punk, power pop and mod bands.
+They were inducted into the Rock and Roll Hall of Fame in 1990.

-The Who developed from an earlier group, the Detours, and established themselves as part of the pop art and mod movements, featuring auto-destructive art by destroying guitars and drums on stage.
-Their first single as the Who, "I Can't Explain" (1965), reached the UK top ten, and was followed by a string of hit singles including "My Generation" (1965), "Substitute" (1966) and "Happy Jack" (1966).
-In 1967, they performed at the Monterey Pop Festival and released "I Can See for Miles", their only US top-ten single.
+The Who evolved from an earlier group, the Detours, and established themselves as part of the pop art and mod movements, featuring auto-destructive art by destroying guitars and drums on stage.
+Their first single as The Who, "I Can't Explain" (1965), reached the UK top ten, and was followed by a string of hit singles including "Anyway, Anyhow, Anywhere", "My Generation" (both 1965), "Substitute", "I'm a Boy", "Happy Jack" (all 1966) and "Pictures of Lily" (1967).
+In 1967, they performed at the Monterey Pop Festival and released "I Can See for Miles", their only US top ten single.
 The group's 1969 concept album Tommy included the single "Pinball Wizard" and was a critical and commercial success.

 Further festival appearances at Woodstock and the Isle of Wight, along with the concert album Live at Leeds (1970), established their reputation as a respected rock act.
 The success put pressure on lead songwriter Townshend, and the follow-up to Tommy, Lifehouse, was abandoned.
-Songs from the project made up Who's Next (1971), including the hits "Won't Get Fooled Again", "Baba O'Riley", and "Behind Blue Eyes".
+Songs from the project made up the album Who's Next (1971), including the hits "Won't Get Fooled Again", "Baba O'Riley", and "Behind Blue Eyes".
 The group released another concept album, Quadrophenia (1973), as a celebration of their mod roots, and oversaw the film adaptation of Tommy (1975).
-They continued to tour to large audiences before semi-retiring from live performances at the end of 1976.
-Unfortunately, the release of Who Are You (1978) was overshadowed by Moon's death shortly after.
+Following the release of The Who by Numbers (1975), they continued to tour to large audiences before semi-retiring from live performances at the end of 1976.
+The release of Who Are You (1978) was overshadowed by Moon's death shortly after.